-Walmart deployed AI negotiation software for procurement of tail-end suppliers.
-The AI negotiates contracts via chat, analyzing market prices, historical costs, and vendor performance data.
-Results: 68% of negotiations completed without any human involvement, average savings of 3% per contract, and 70% faster negotiation cycles.
-Suppliers reported higher satisfaction than with human negotiators.
+Walmart deployed AI negotiation software for procurement with tail-end suppliers.
+The AI negotiates contracts via chat, crunching market prices, historical costs, and vendor performance data.
+Results: 68% of negotiations completed without any human involvement, 3% average savings per contract, 70% faster negotiation cycles.
+And here is the kicker — suppliers reported higher satisfaction than with human negotiators.

 Walmart's annual procurement exceeds $650 billion.
 Even a 1% improvement across all procurement translates to $6.5 billion in savings.
-The AI handles "tail-end" suppliers — the thousands of smaller vendors that supply everything from store fixtures to cleaning supplies to office equipment.
+The AI handles "tail-end" suppliers — the thousands of smaller vendors supplying everything from store fixtures to cleaning supplies to office equipment.

 These are not strategic partnerships where a senior buyer sits across from a CEO.
-These are routine negotiations for standard goods where the process is repetitive and the variables are well-defined — exactly where AI excels.
+These are routine negotiations for standard goods where the process is repetitive and the variables are well-defined.
+Exactly the kind of work AI handles best.

 How the AI Negotiates

-The system works through a chat interface.
-A supplier receives a message: "We would like to discuss renewing our contract for [product category] at optimized terms."
+It works through a chat interface.
+A supplier gets a message: "We would like to discuss renewing our contract for [product category] at optimized terms."

 - Analyzes the market.
-Checks commodity prices, competitor pricing, and historical purchase data
+Checks commodity prices, competitor pricing, historical purchase data

 - Sets targets.
-Determines the ideal price range based on volume, quality requirements, and market conditions
+Determines the ideal price range based on volume, quality needs, and market conditions

 - Makes the opening offer.
-Typically 5-10% below the current contract price, supported by market data
+Typically 5-10% below current contract price, backed by market data

 - Handles counteroffers.
-Evaluates supplier responses against predefined parameters.
+Evaluates responses against predefined parameters.
 Adjusts based on logic, not emotion

 - Closes or escalates.
-If agreement is reached, finalizes the contract.
-If the supplier's position is outside acceptable parameters, escalates to a human buyer
+Agreement reached?
+Finalize the contract.
+Supplier's position outside acceptable range?
+Hand off to a human buyer

-The critical insight: The AI does not "win" negotiations by pressuring suppliers.
-It achieves better outcomes through data — showing suppliers that their pricing is above market, or offering volume commitments in exchange for discounts.
-Suppliers appreciate the transparency, which is why satisfaction scores are higher than with humans.
+Here is what makes it work: The AI does not "win" by pressuring suppliers.
+It gets better outcomes through data — showing suppliers their pricing is above market, or offering volume commitments in exchange for discounts.
+Suppliers appreciate the transparency, which is why their satisfaction scores are actually higher than with humans.

 The Results